The more information you capture in my CRM about your customers, the better you will be able to service them in the future.

-It’s important to me that I reach my customers at the right time, with the right information, and my CRM information allows me to do just that!
+It’s important that you reach your customers at the right time, with the right information, and your CRM information will allow you to do just that!

 1. Your relationships are going to disappear